Areas of Expertise

 science and technology studies (STS), Political anthropology, agrarian studies, New England, Argentina, and Latin America

-I began at Dartmouth as a postdoctoral fellow for the interdisciplinary graduate program on Ecology, Evolution, Environment and Society (2020-2024).
-Before coming to Dartmouth, I was a Research Fellow at Harvard’s Program on Science, Technology, and Society (2018–2020) while completing my PhD in Anthropology at the University of New Mexico (2020).
-I hold a Master’s in Global Policy Studies from the LBJ School of Public Affairs at the University of Texas at Austin (2015) and a BA from Smith College (2004).
+I began at Dartmouth as a postdoctoral fellow for the interdisciplinary graduate program on Ecology, Evolution, Environment and Society before being awarded an NSF Postdoctoral Fellowship through the program on Science and Technology Studies.
+Before coming to Dartmouth, I was a Research Fellow at Harvard University’s Program on Science, Technology, and Society while completing my PhD in Sociocultural Anthropology at the University of New Mexico.
+I also hold a Master’s in Global Policy Studies from the LBJ School of Public Affairs at the University of Texas at Austin and a BA from Smith College.

 I currently live in Vermont with my husband, two kids, and our (big) puppy Mango Pongo.